 Osteoporosis Risk Factors:

-Non-Modifiable Risk factors Modifiable Risk factors
+Non-Modifiable Risk Factors Modifiable Risk factors

 - Age Alcohol

-- Family history Smoking
+- Family history of Smoking

 - Menopause/ Hysterectomy Poor nutrition

-- Long term glucocorticoid therapy Insufficient exercise
+- Long-term glucocorticoid therapy Insufficient exercise